pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 {% image "../img/2024-03-29-navigating-technical-debt/TwitchEverywhere-commit-count-per-file-cs.png" "Visualization of commit count per file for TwitchEverywhere as a bar chart" %}

 Visualized like this there is a shocking revelation: a small percentage of files are responsible for the vast majority of commits!
-If you are familiar with the [Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle) – a similar idea can be applied here.
+If you are familiar with the [Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle) – this distribution certainly seems to resemble it.

-You might think this pattern is specific to just the library that I ran this report against.
+You might think this pattern is specific to just the [TwitchEverywhere](https://github.com/pureooze/TwitchEverywhere) codebase.
 What if I told you this distribution is extremely common?
 So common that it's a pattern that is seen in codebases regardless of factors like language, age, or size.
 The only thing in common is that the code is written by humans.
 Sounds crazy right?
 But we can test if it is true.
-I ran this on the following codebases:
+I ran the same command on the following codebases:
 * [ASP.NET Core (.cs files)](https://github.com/dotnet/aspnetcore)
 * [Roslyn (.cs files)](https://github.com/dotnet/roslyn)
 * [Django (.py files)](https://github.com/django/django)